UAE: Salary advance, remit and pay later options now available for unbanked residents

 The service helps reduce reliance on high-interest credit, easing the financial burden for mid and low-income individuals

-UAE residents can now access salary advances, remit money, and pay in instalments to address their immediate financial needs.
-This service is a result of a partnership between Al Ansari Financial Services, parent company of Al Ansari Exchange and fintech firm Halan.
+UAE residents can soon access salary advances, remit money, and pay in instalments to address their immediate financial needs.
+This service is a result of a partnership between Al Ansari Financial Services, the parent company of Al Ansari Exchange and the fintech firm Halan.

 The service is primarily aimed at underbanked and unbanked residents and offers an opportunity to reduce 'reliance on high-interest credit options', helping mid and low-income salaried individuals reduce their financial burden.